njordhov/cococare/README.md

 ## License

-Copyright © 2015-2016 Terje Norderhaug
+Copyright © 2018 Terje Norderhaug

-Based on an app concept by Marian Schubert.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.